watNoel/VGRegion-Hospital-Wastewater-Selection-Project-/README.md

 For the scripts to function, take care to update the paths to the different datasets in the scripts.
 The scripts assume there is a folder called output in the directory where you run the code.
-If it doesn't, create such a folder or change the output destination of the created xlsx files.
+If it doesn't, create such a folder or change the output destination of the created xlsx files. \\
-NOTE: Prior to publication, all inputs and outtputs have been provided as encrypted files and a passkey provided to reviewers.
+NOTE: Prior to publication, all inputs and outputs have been provided as encrypted files and a passkey provided to reviewers.
 Upon publication, this encryption will be removed.

 ## Metagenomic ARG Detection Pipeline